VasilisKalaitzis/php_custom_queue/README.md

 This is a simple example of queue implementation.

-There are 3 applications in this repository
+# Applications

-## consumer: handles the queue and the requests of the producer
+consumer: handles the queue and the requests of the producer

-## producer: handles the requests of the webserver, pushes messages to the queue or send requests to the consumer's api
+producer: handles the requests of the webserver, pushes messages to the queue or send requests to the consumer's api

-## webserver: the front end of the application
+webserver: the front end of the application

 # HOW TO INSTALL